kainliu/kainliu.github.io/source/_posts/thoughts-on-a-beautiful-trick-of-memorization-in-python.md

 ```
 </div>

-In comparison, it's easy to understand why Javascript shocks so many engineers outside front-end area, by placing more weight on `easy to run` over `global variable safety`.
-While in Baidu, I have gained more than enough experience in debugging on web pages, where global variables are contaminated by careless coders.
+In comparison, it's easy to understand why Javascript shocks so many engineers with non-front-end background, by placing more weight on `easy to run` over `global variable safety`.
+While in Baidu (one of the largest search companies in the world, [wiki](https://en.wikipedia.org/wiki/Baidu)), I have gained more than enough experience in debugging on web pages, where global variables are contaminated by careless coders.

 ## Memorization

-Does memorization speed up the calculation?
+Does the cache speed up the calculation?

 ```Python
 from timeit import default_timer as timer